Important health checks for men over 50 (Australian man's personal experience!)

 Depending on what your doctor finds they may conduct further tests, such as an MRI or biopsy.

 While you’re in the zone – so to speak – it’s also worth talking about enlarged prostates, as going to the loo 17 times a night isn’t simply part of getting on a bit.
 The cause of prostate enlargement is unknown, but it's believed to be linked to hormonal changes as a man gets older.
-The good news is there are solutions that include lifestyle changes such as cutting down on booze and caffeine, medication such as alpha-blockers, and surgery.
-Talk to your doctor about the best option for you.
+The good news is there are ways to manage prostate cancer, including medications and surgery.
+It is recommended to talk to your doctor about the best option for you.

 Skin checks